andreigue/andreigue.github.io/_posts/2026-01-09-independence-brings-controversy.md

 I guess I chose the wording for this article maybe for some "poignant" effect, but the point is not that every independent thinker must and will absolutely have at least one controversial opinion.
 No. But...

 A non-independent thinker will have no controversial opinions.

+How I think, is I have a few fundamental beliefs, and then build off the rest of the pyramid on top.

+Q: does it not make sense for many people, given that they have the same fundamental beliefs, come to the same conclusions on many topics.
+For example, if i think that everyone should have the right to do whatever they want with their bodies, then it makes sense (maybe gotta also consider other factors? other fundamental beliefs?) that i be pro-choice, and support gender transitioning operations (or wtv thats called).
+What else would I support? what about a religious person? are they more likely to be conservative? why?